streamr-dev/network/docs/docs/usage/sdk/how-to-use.md

 #### Webpack

-Install the SDK and a Webpack polyfill plugin library, like `node-polyfill-webpack-plugin`.
+Install the SDK and a Webpack polyfill plugin such as `node-polyfill-webpack-plugin`.

 ```bash
 npm i @streamr/sdk node-polyfill-webpack-plugin
 ```

-Then use the polyfill plugin in your `webpack.config.js`:
+Then use the plugin in your `webpack.config.js`:

 ```ts
 const NodePolyfillPlugin = require('node-polyfill-webpack-plugin')